Jump To the Part You Need

 However, these fairs do not come cheap.
 Once you factor in air fares, hotels, food and all other associated costs, traveling out to visit one of the fairs becomes quite expensive.
 Determining whether this trip is worth the money all depends on the context.
 There is no doubt you will benefit from the experience, but in monetary terms, you may not see a reasonable return on your investment.

 Setting up a stall costs the vendors a considerable amount of money.
 They themselves approach trade fairs in a similar way to attendees, to make profits.
 After investing considerable sums to set up a booth, the often want to reclaim this cost.
 Therefore, if you want to visit a trade fair and your aim is to reduce your current costs and are already manufacturing in China you may not benefit.
 Quoted prices are generally slightly inflated by vendors looking to recoup their initial outlay.

 However, if you are more interested in discovering a new and upcoming product to bring to market, you will benefit greatly.
-Many vendors use these fairs to showcase their products, hoping to attract bulk orders for new and innovative products.
+Many vendors use these fairs to showcase their products, hoping to attract bulk orders for new product designs.
 Furthermore, trade fairs can be ideal to launch exclusive new products granting an ideal opportunity to be taken advantage of.

 To really get the most out of any trade fair it is highly recommended to do plenty of planning.
 Certain trade fairs are more suited to a select audience more so than others.
 For example, the popular Yiwu Commodities Fair seeks to attract small buyers, whereas others may only cater to select industries or other sectors.
 Most trade fairs will have a map with vendor’s locations on to utilize, which would be ideal to obtain and use.
-You should also plan other factors like issues with visas (check out our entry in the Trade Wiki here).
+You should also plan other factors like issues with visas.

 Getting Genuine Apple products from China